On fairness of multi-center allocation problems: Model

 Now, we present our idea of fairness in the process.
 Since the selected allocation is produced by agents either consuming or trading objects from their trading opportunity sets, unsatisfied agents have incentives to deviate from the selected allocation if they can consume or trade objects from their trading opportunity sets to achieve higher welfare.
 We consider these two possibilities.

 Let $x\in X$ be the selected allocation.
 First, direct consumption.
-Suppose that an agent $i$ is unsatisfied at $x$ because he envies another agent $\ell$'s allotment $x_\ell$.
-If $x_\ell\in T_i(R)$, then it means that $i$ can directly consume $x_\ell$ from his trading opportunity set.
+Suppose that an agent $i$ is unsatisfied at $x$ because he envies another agent $j$'s allotment $x_j$.
+If $x_j\in T_i(R)$, then it means that $i$ can directly consume $x_j$ from his trading opportunity set.
 Second, trading.
-It is worth mention that, identifying large-scale exchanges among agents to trade objects is challenging, especially when each agent belongs to a different center.
-Therefore, we focus on pairwise trading, the simplest and most feasible scenario.\footnote{One can also consider larger trades, which do not affect our result below.
-We choose this version because it is the mathematically weaker.} Suppose that two agents $i,j$ realize they can improve their welfare by trading objects from their respective trading opportunity sets.
-In this case, both agents can claim $x$, the objects intended for trade, from their centers and proceed with the exchange: When cooperation across multiple centers is allowed, such pairwise trading represents the simplest and most easily achievable form of exchange.
+Suppose that a set of agents $S$ who from different centers realize they can improve their welfare by trading objects from their respective trading opportunity sets.
+In this case, all agents in $S$ can deviate from $x$, by using the objects from their trading opportunity sets and proceeding with the exchange.
+When cooperation across multiple centers is allowed, such trading represents the most easily achievable form of exchange.